-(Maı ⊠ rk One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2013 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 001-31400 CACI International Inc (Exact name of registrant as specified in its charter) Delaware 54-1345888 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1100 North Glebe Road, Arlington, VA 22201 (Address of principal executive offices) (703) 841-7800 (Registrant's telephone number, including area code) X Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+(Mai rk One) X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 001-31400 Commission The Number 001-31400 CACI International Inc (Exact name of registrant as specified in its charter) Delaware 54-1345888 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 1100 North Glebe Road, Arlington, VA 22201 (Address of principal executive offices) (703) 841-7800 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
 Yes .
-No $\Box$ .
+No ⊠ .
 Indicate by check mark whether the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
 Yes .
-No $\boxtimes$ .
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities hange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and has been subject to such filing requirements for the past 90 days.
-Yes $\square$ .
-No $\square$ .
+No \boxtimes .
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities range Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and as been subject to such filing requirements for the past 90 days.
+Yes \boxtimes .
+No \square .
 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter of that the registrant was required to submit and post such files).
-Yes $\boxtimes$ .
-No $\square$ .
-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be ained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this ual Report on Form 10-K or any amendment to this Annual Report on Form 10-K. ⊠ comp Act.
-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting pany.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Large accelerated filer $oxin Accelerated filer oxin Mon-accelerated filer oxin Smaller reporting company oxin Accelerated filer oxin Mon-accelerated filer oxin M$ X Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ .
-No . upon The aggregate market value of common shares held by non-affiliates of the registrant on December 31, 2012 was \$1,240,061,043, based at the closing price of the registrant's common shares as quoted on the New York Stock Exchange composite tape on such date.
-As of August 20, 2013, the registrant had 23,264,280 shares of common stock issued and outstanding.
+Yes \boxtimes .
+No \square .
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be ained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this ual Report on Form 10-K or any amendment to this Annual Report on Form 10-K. comp Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting pany.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Large accelerated filer Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ X Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box .
+No . upon The aggregate market value of common shares held by non-affiliates of the registrant on December 31, 2013 was \$1,696,703,556, based at the closing price of the registrant's common shares as quoted on the New York Stock Exchange composite tape on such date. - As of August 21, 2014, the registrant had 23,514,858 shares of common stock issued and outstanding.